xiaolongw1223/Xiaolong/README.md

 - 👯 I’m looking to collaborate on ...
 -->

 Hello, my name is Xiaolong Wei and I am pursuing my Ph.D. degree in geophysics, in [Department of Earth and Atmospheric Sciences](https://uh.edu/nsm/earth-atmospheric/) at [University of Houston](https://www.uh.edu/).
-My research interests resolve around the theme of inverse modeling of various subsurface systems.
+My research interests resolve around the theme of inverse modeling for various subsurface systems.

 - 🔭 I'm currently working on joint inversion and uncertainty analysis using potential field and petrophysical data, primarily applied to critical mineral exploration